 - Ensure their child has clean trainers and appropriate clothing to take part in sporting activities

 - Ensure your child’s fees are paid promptly by the due date

 - Encourage their child to learn the rules and play within them

 - Ensure your child arrives and is collected on time for club sessions and events

 - Help their child to recognise good performance, not just results

 - Never force their child to take part in sport

 - Support their child's involvement and help them to enjoy their sport.

-Information is held on a card for each member/player, such as their contact details and medical conditions that may affect their participation.
+Information is held on a card (and electronically) for each member/player, such as their contact details and medical conditions that may affect their participation.
 The cards are kept confidential and are accessible by the coach(es) attending each session.
 The card includes the following statement: